Update: More sensible super-majority views of Americans

 Sixty-seven percent support separation of church and state . . .
 A whopping 67% of the American people agree that the First Amendment “requires a clear separation of church and state,” according to the 2011 State of the First Amendment survey released July 12 by the First Amendment Center.

 Fifty-eight percent of Americans say legalize marijuana: Fifty-eight percent of Americans say marijuana should legalized, regulated and taxed, according to a new poll.
 The Economist/YouGov survey of 1,000 was taken Feb.
 5-8.
 The margin of error was 4.2 percent.
+Many Americans use medicinal marijuana to treat a variety of ailments, but do you know how to find your optimal CBD dose?
+Finding the right dose for you instead of under-medicating or over-medicating can dramatically change the affects that CBD has on you.

 Seventy-seven percent support DADT repeal.
 Nearly eight in ten Americans favor allowing gays and lesbians to serve openly in the military, according to a new Washington Post-ABC News poll.
 The results signal continued widespread public support for ending the military’s 17-year ban on gays in the military and come as Congress prepares to vote again on legislation ending the military’s “don’t ask, don’t tell” law.